hoho0001/mad9022-w19/instructor-notes.md

 Add animated interface .gif files for each assignment

 Add screenshots to TinyShell README.md file.
 Then update the wiki pages for TinyShell

+Turn each Project into its own page.
+On the main projects page add direct links to each project.